 The best app is Google Translate but it doesn’t work very well with Far Easten Languages like Korean or Japanese.
 Use WayGo for that.

 I find Google maps to be more detailed than any other map provider and you can preplan your trips and download the maps for offline version when you don’t have internet or don’t have reception.
 You can make the plan beforehand and send it to your mobile and use it when on the location.

 Sweat Coin and Charity Miles

 How would it sound if I tell you that you can get a free gym shirt and also donate a few pounds to charity just by walking around when travelling?
 Thanks to technology you can now convert your steps into something tangible for you and also for Charity.

 Download Sweat Coin app, it counts your steps and converts them into Sweat Coins which you can use to purchase stuff from their store which has quite a few quirky stuff.
 I absolutely love this app.
 I purchased a box of Cricket protein bars with my trip to Romania. 😉

 You can use the same steps to donate to charity by downloading Charity Miles app.
 All your steps will accumulate and you can donate them to the charity of your choice.
 You can also learn about managing finances here.

 Ever thought you walking around could be so rewarding?

 Need some motivation to hit the gym when on Holiday?
 Download Pact App.
 Make a Pact for the week, if you hit it you get cash and if you don’t, you pay up.
 That definitely reduces some of the pain I feel in the gym on a holiday.

 Probably the most useful thing I ever bought was a battery pack that charges my phone when I am not suing it and with the number of picture that I take, my phone is usually gone in 4 to 5 hours.
-I’d recommend this Ankar one which is not too heavy and charges my phone at least 3 to 4 times.
+I’d recommend Anker or Charmast Powerbanks which are cheap and good and last long enough.
+Learn more about travel essentials here.